demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-IP_Enrichment_-_External_-_Generic_v2_README.md

 Enrich IP addresses using one or more integrations.

-- Resolve IP addresses to hostnames (DNS)
+- Resolve IP addresses to hostnames (DNS).
-- Provide threat information
+- Provide threat information.
-- Separate internal and external addresses
+- Separate internal and external addresses.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.